Thalhammer/jwt-cpp/README.md

 There are several key items that need to be provided to a `jwt::basic_claim` in order for it to be interoptable with you JSON library of choice.

 * type specifications
-* conversion from generic "value type" to specific
+* conversion from generic "value type" to a specific type
 * serialization and parsing

 If ever you are not sure, the traits are heavily checked against static asserts to make sure you provide everything that's required.